-Each year, the Trial Advocacy Division sends many competitive teams to some of the most prestigious competitions across the country.
+Each year, the Trial Advocacy Division sends competitive teams to some of the most prestigious competitions across the country.
 Members of the Trial Advocacy Division comprise a four-member team and compete in simulated full trial competitions against other schools.
 Students develop case theories and craft motions in limine, opening statements, direct and cross examinations, and closing arguments.
 Competitors have a unique opportunity to think on their feet while making objections to evidence and responding to objections from adversaries while implementing the Federal Rules of Evidence, Civil Procedure and Criminal Procedure.
 Competitors spend a considerable amount of time preparing for competition by engaging in "practice trials".
 Teams are aided by faculty and student coaches, who provide critique and assistance in preparing for trial.

 Members in the Trial Advocacy Division truly excel in the art of oral argument and persuasion.
-Trial Advocacy Division members win awards every year, and have consistently placed in the quarter-final, semi-final, and final rounds in regional and national competitions.
+Trial Advocacy Division members win awards every year and have consistently placed in the quarter-final, semi-final, and final rounds in regional and national competitions.